yogendra/vault-transform-demo/README.md

 ```

 `bin/demo prepare` is optional.
 But if you encounter error in the `demo start` due to error in
-connecting to alpine repo urls, you can use `prepare` to putll pre-built image.
+connecting to alpine repo urls, you can use `prepare` to pull pre-built image.

 Access Consoles: